 - How are you enforcing physical distancing requirements and will you close if people aren’t following the guidelines?

 - Where can I report if I see crowding, congregating, or other issues in parks or along trails?

 How will Parks adapt its operations to make sure employees are protected?

-Under the guidance of our public health experts, King County Parks has decided that certain facilities will remain closed, such as restrooms, play areas, sports courts, and picnic shelters, both to protect visitors as well as our Parks employees.
+Under the guidance of our public health experts, King County Parks has decided that certain facilities will remain closed, both to protect visitors as well as our Parks employees.

 We have adapted our operational protocols to adjust to the current circumstances in ways that protect our employees and help prevent the spread of COVID-19.

 - Operations and maintenance employees have been issued disposable gloves, face coverings, and hand sanitizer.

 - We are encouraging physical distancing among employees by:

 - adjusting work shifts to decrease the number of employees in maintenance shops/offices at the same time